liztcai/basic_todo_list_application/README.md

 The following features are successfully implemented when triggered and logged in the file - app.log The date and time it was triggered, response status_code, and info message when a feature is triggered is also listed in the app.log

-How to user or test:
+How to use or test:
 1. List down all of the tasks in ascending order. to implement this, just input in the browser the url of the Development Server Django gave (e.g. http://127.0.0.1:8000/)